Supply Chain Integration: Beyond the Horizon

 A team of faculty members in the Department of Supply Chain Management in the Broad College of Business at Michigan State University has been investigating what’s on the mind of supply chain executives across various global firms.
 The research team wants to understand how supply chains remain competitive today and in the future.

-The project, Beyond the Horizon, is funded through APICS, the leading association for supply chain and operations management professionals, and Judith Whipple, Broad College interim dean and Donald J. Bowersox and Robert W. Thull professor in Logistics and Supply Chain Management.
+The project, Beyond the Horizon, is funded through APICS, the leading association for supply chain and operations management professionals, and Judith Whipple, Faculty Director of the Master of Science in Supply Chain Management in the Broad College of Business and Donald J. Bowersox and Robert W. Thull professor in Logistics and Supply Chain Management.
 Insights were presented from the research at the 2016 MODEX Supply Chain Education Summit in Atlanta, GA.
 She discussed the initiatives that companies have focused on in order to build an integrated supply chain.

 The Research Team conducted in-depth interviews with more than 100 executives from over 50 organizations in North America, Europe, Africa, and Asia.
 The interviews focused on strategic initiatives being undertaken, as well as capabilities that firms were focusing on to solve today’s challenges and take advantage of tomorrow’s opportunities.